 As shown in Figure 3, in 2018 the City of San Jacinto had a similar diversity index score to much of the surrounding areas.
 While no census block groups are considered lower diversity areas in San Jacinto, the City of Hemet (to the south) has small pockets of lower levels of diversity and the City of Beaumont, as a whole, is less diverse than the City of San Jacinto.
+Comparing diversity in 2010 to 2018 (see Figure 4), there has been little change in diversity in the City, except that two census tracts became more diverse.
 In the Southern California Association of Governments (SCAG) region, northern areas in Los Angeles and San Bernardino Counties have a higher percentage of residents that identify as Hispanic than White.
-This trend differs from more southern areas of the SCAG region, including San Jacinto.
+This trend differs from more southern areas of the SCAG region, including San Jacinto, as illustrated in Figure 5.
 San Jacinto more closely reflects the patterns of diversity found in urban areas of Riverside County, where the diversity index is consistent across communities, indicating that there are not concentrated areas of more or less diversity.
 There do not appear to be any areas with significantly higher or lower levels of diversity than any other within the city or immediately adjacent areas (Figure 3), suggesting that the community is well integrated in this regard.